xapian/xapian-docsprint/language_specific/python/index.rst

 Additionally, the MSet has a property, ``mset.items``, which returns a list of tuples representing the MSet.
-This is now deprecated - please use the property API instead (it works in Xapian 1.0.x too).
+This is now deprecated - please use the property API instead.
 The tuple members and the equivalent property names are as follows: